Opt Out Today

 Oregon & Southern Idaho District Council

-The District Council collected $1.4 million from its local affiliate unions in 2020.
+The District Council collected over $1.5 million from its local affiliate unions in 2024, according to LM-2 reports, the union is required to file with the U.S. Dept. of Labor.

 Lastly, a portion of the dues paid by LIUNA 483 members goes to support the LIUNA international headquarters in Washington, D.C.